Watch on YouTube

-Join Jessica Marie Johnson (Johns Hopkins University), with Cécile Fromont (Yale University) and Robin Mitchell (California State University Channel Islands), for a discussion of "Reading, Writing, and Teaching Black Life and Anti-Black Violence in the Early Modern World."
+Join Jessica Marie Johnson (Johns Hopkins University), with Cécile Fromont (Yale University), for a discussion of "Reading, Writing, and Teaching Black Life and Anti-Black Violence in the Early Modern World."

 This virtual event is part of a series of Critical Race Conversations hosted by the Folger Institute.